 Lagoon points included in the geodatabase represent locations for both dairy and non-dairy lagoons.
-Point locations were derived using latitude and longitude locations from the WSDA DNMP database in conjunction with aerial imagery from Google Maps or USDA NAIP 2013 imagery.
+Point locations were derived using latitude and longitude locations from the DNMP database in conjunction with aerial imagery from Google Maps and USDA NAIP 2013 imagery.
 Identified lagoon points were compared with DNMP lagoon assessment data followed by direct consultation with DNMP staff to ensure accuracy.
-Lagoon area is an attribute and was determined using aerial imagery technology (area = length X width), known dimensions from DNMP (length X width), or using the polygon area (calculated area using GIS) from the DNMP assessment.
+Lagoon area is an attribute and was determined using aerial imagery technology (area = length X width), known dimensions from DNMP (length, width), or using the polygon area (calculated area using GIS) from the DNMP assessment.
 Depth is also an attribute; depth used was the design depth of the impoundment.
-Lagoons where the design depth was unknown were assigned an estimated depth, which was the average of all known lagoon depth measurements.
+Lagoons where the design depth was unknown were assigned an estimated depth, which was the average of all depth measurements for lagoons with known depths.
 Whether depth was the actual design depth or an estimate was documented in an additional Depth Method attribute with values of Actual or Estimate.